Philipp15b/php-i18n/README.md

 As you can see, you can also call the constant as a function.
 It will be formatted with [vsprintf](http://php.net/manual/en/function.vsprintf.php).

-A helper function with the same name as the class help access the constants dynamically if ever need.
+Also, like in the two last examples, a helper function with the same name as the class makes it easier to dynamically access the constants if ever needed.

 Thats it!